hrishabhb/Cricket/VITALSIQ_PRESENTATION_SCRIPT.md

 **Success Criteria:**
 - AI generates valid SQL for **80%+ of test questions**
-- **Sub-5-second response time** for typical queries
 - **Zero security vulnerabilities** identified in testing
-- **Positive stakeholder feedback** from 3-5 domain expert reviews

-This is a realistic, achievable timeline that would give us concrete proof that VitalsIQ can deliver on its promise—without requiring massive upfront investment.
+This is a realistic, achievable timeline that would give us concrete proof that VitalsIQ can deliver.

 ---